jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ### 1.9.2 The Importance of Abstractions in Computer Systems
 * One aspect of good programming practice is to formulate a simple application-program interface (API) for a set of functions that allow programmers to use the code without having to delve into its inner workings.

-# Chapter 2 Representing and Manipulating Information
+# 2 Representing and Manipulating Information
 * **Unsigned encodings** are based on traditional binary notation, representing numbers greater than or equal to 0.
 * **Two’s-complement encodings** are the most common way to represent signed integers, that is, numbers that may be either positive or negative.
 * **Floating-point encodings** are a base-two version of scientific notation for representing real numbers.